 Nguyen brought the dàn tre with him when he and his son came to Australia in 1982.
 Playing it connected him to the family he had been forced to leave behind in Vietnam.

-Minh Tan Nguyen and his dàn tre: video
+Minh Tan Nguyen and his dàn tre

-A lifetime of music
+Lifetime of music

 Minh Tam Nguyen was born in Binh Dinh Province of central Vietnam on 25 November 1947.
 As a teenager, he studied music while training to be a priest with the Redemptorist Order, but left due to poor health.